deanishe/alfred-workflow/docs/Alfred-Workflow.docset/Contents/Resources/Documents/_sources/xml_format.txt

 ========================================

 .. note::
-    This document is valid as of version 2.5 of Alfred and 1.8.5 of Alfred-Workflow.
+    This document is valid for **Alfred 2**, as of version 2.5 of Alfred and 1.8.5 of Alfred-Workflow.

+    For Alfred 3, see `Alfred's online docs`_.
+The major differences are the handling of modifiers and the addition of :ref:`workflow-variables` and ``quicklookurl``.

+    If you're using Alfred 3, it may still be useful to read this description, as the *behaviour* described still applies to Alfred 3.

 .. contents::
     :local: